How do I raise money for my personal ministry?

-Do you feel called to some kind of ministry?
+Do you need to raise money for a deeply personal ministry? kind of personal ministry?
 Do you want to go on a mission trip?
 Do you think that the Lord wants you to spend several years as a missionary?
 If that’s the case, then you’re probably going to need to be doing some kind of ministry fundraising.

 Personal ministry fundraising is slightly different from other kinds of fundraising, because the money will be primarily going to support you and the mission you feel like you’re called to accomplish.
 It requires a special approach and has some unique challenges.